Nottawaseppi Huron Band of Potawatomi

 The Nottawaseppi Huron Band of Potawatomi (NHBP) is a federally-recognized tribe of Potawatomi in the United States.
-The tribe achieved federal recognition on December 19, 1995, and currently has approximately 1500 members.
+The tribe achieved federal recognition on December 19, 1995, and currently has approximately 1,500 members.

 The Pine Creek Indian Reservation is located at 42°06′18″N 85°15′40″W in Athens Township in southwestern Calhoun County in southwestern Michigan.
 It has a land area of a little over 199 acres.
 It has purchased an additional 230 acres of land for its use and operates a gaming casino in Battle Creek.

 Name

 Despite the name, this band of Potawatomi has no direct connection with the unrelated Huron people.
 Rather, both "Nottawaseppi" and "Huron" refer to the band's historical location along the Clinton River in southeastern Michigan.
 This river was formerly known as the Nottawasippee River or the Huron River of St. Clair.
-The word Nottawasippee is an Ojibwe ethnic slur meaning "like rattlesnakes", referring to the Huron people, who inhabited the area prior to the arrival of the Potawatomi, Odawa and Ojibwe.
+The root Nottawa in Nottawasippee is an Ojibwe ethnic slur meaning "like rattlesnakes", referring to the Huron people, who inhabited the area prior to the arrival of the Potawatomi, Odawa and Ojibwe.